gaultier/blog/crdb-optimization3-slow-list-messages-part3.md

 Let's unpack it, the index in use is `nid ASC, recipient ASC, created_at DESC)`, and a span is `/'gcp-asia-northeast1'/'000e377a-062c-45b1-961c-1b28d682df6a' - /'gcp-asia-northeast1'/'000e377a-062c-45b1-961c-1b28d682df6a'`, which means:

 1. We use CockroachDB in a multi-region setup.
 The query is fanned-out to all regions in parallel.
 So far so good.
-1. The `nid` is then used in the index, so that only rows for the current tenant are scanned.
+1. The `nid` (i.e. tenant id) is then used in the index, so that only rows for the current tenant are scanned.
 That's great.
 1. That's it.

 Wait wait wait.
 That means we are reading all the rows of the tenant in memory, and then doing some post-processing to apply the remaining filters?
 But that makes no sense, because the query provides `created_at`, but this field is not used at all in the index!

-Ah, that is the same issue as in [part 1](/blog/optimization-tales-cockroachdb-part1.html): we use a multi-column index `(A, B, C)` and provide only `A` and `C`, which means the database can only really use `A` (i.e.: `nid`, the tenant id) in the index, and scans all of the remaining rows into memory.
+Aaaah, I understand now: that is the same issue as in [part 1](/blog/optimization-tales-cockroachdb-part1.html).
+We use a multi-column index `(A, B, C)` and provide only `A` and `C`, which means the database can only really use `A` (i.e.: `nid`, the tenant id) in the index, and scans all of the remaining rows into memory.
 That explains why we read millions of rows.

 I'll re-use the diagrams from [part 1](/blog/optimization-tales-cockroachdb-part1.html) to explain how the index looks like from the database perspective: